marinvar/stephanelefevre_7_28092020/README.md

 ﻿# stephanelefevre_7_28092020

-frontend and backend for social network
+## frontend and backend for social network

-One this repository cloned:
+Once this repository cloned:

+1. For backend
-For backend, go to backend directory
+- go to backend directory
-add .env file received separately in main directory
+- add .env file received separately in main directory
 Or you can use the .env_backup file as model
-Change information in .env file to match your installation
+- Change information in .env file to match your installation
 DB_NAME is your MySQL database name
 DB_USER is your MySQL user name to connect with
 DB_PASSWORD is your MySQL password to connect with